danielking13/4320CardGame/README.md

 ### [Link to Axosoft](https://jmw7cf.axosoft.com/)

 This project is a blackjack game run by Alexa.
 You start the game by asking her to open a new blackjack game.
 You will have the option to hear the rules of blackjack or start a new game.
+The dealer will tell you the total value of the cards you have (card total) and what the dealer is showing.
+The dealer will ask you if you would like to 'hit' or 'stand'.
+You will respond to Alexa with hit or stand.

+After you hit, you could hit again.
+Or you will bust.

+Otherwise, you win blackjack!

 The rules of blackjack are as follows:

 # Blackjack Rules and Variations